smart-edge-open/ido-specs/doc/enhanced-platform-awareness/openness-hugepage.md

 Variables for hugepage customization can be placed in several files:
 * `group_vars/controller_group/10-open.yml` and `group_vars/edgenode_group/10-open.yml` will affect Edge Controller and Edge Nodes respectively in every mode
 * `host_vars/<inventory_host_name>.yml` will only affect `<inventory_host_name>` host present in `inventory.ini` (in all modes)
-* Hugepages can be also specified for mode and machine type, e.g. hugepages for On-Premises Edge Node can be set in `network_edge.yml` in a play for Edge Nodes:
+* Hugepages can be also specified for mode and machine type, e.g. hugepages for NetworkEdge Edge Node can be set in `network_edge.yml` in a play for Edge Nodes:
   ```yaml
   # network_edge.yml